-Generic content is music that our partner terms determine have non-distinct artist names or track/project titles.
+Generic content is music that our partner teams determine have non-distinct artist names or track/project titles.
 This could be an album called "Ocean Noise", a track titled "Rain Sounds' or an artist who goes under the name Yoga Music.

 iTunes particularly have a very strict policy around what they consider to be generic names and titles and will reject any release they deem 'generic'.
 The iTunes guidelines state:

 2.10.
 Generic Artist Names.
 Generic artists, such as Yoga, Workout, Meditation, Baby, Christmas, Top Hits, Chorus, Orchestra, or Singer are not accepted in any genre.
 Cast names must be specific to a given show or production.
 When you don’t have a specific artist name or are working with studio musicians, list the production house, label name, or studio as the artist name.’

-If you think your release might fall into this category then we recommend you make your release and artist information more specific by having customised track titles, thinking of a distinctive album/EP title and ensuring your artist name is unique.
-We’ve got an article to help you understand why you need a unique artist name, read this blog post.
+If you think your release might fall into this category then we recommend you make your release and artist information more specific by having customised track titles, thinking of a distinctive album/EP title, and ensuring your artist name is unique.
+We’ve got an article to help you understand why you need a unique artist name.